Google

 Frequently Asked Questions

-How does the per-square-foot pricing at Chantilly Rise compare to recent comparable sales in Hillview?
+How does Chantilly Rise pricing compare to recent per-square-foot transactions in Hillview and nearby areas?

-What is the Additional Buyer's Stamp Duty (ABSD) impact for Singapore Citizens purchasing a second property at Chantilly Rise?
+What is the Additional Buyer's Stamp Duty impact if I'm purchasing Chantilly Rise as a second property?

-How does proximity to DT3 Hillview MRT Station affect property demand and capital appreciation at Chantilly Rise?
+How does proximity to Hillview MRT Station affect demand and capital appreciation at Chantilly Rise?

-Is Chantilly Rise equally suitable for first-time buyers, upgraders, investors, and high-net-worth individuals?
+Is Chantilly Rise suitable for high-net-worth buyers, upgraders, first-time buyers, or investors—and why?

-How does Chantilly Rise compare to nearby competing developments in the Hillview area?
+How does Chantilly Rise compare to nearby competing developments in Hillview and adjacent areas?

-Which unit stacks or floor levels at Chantilly Rise offer the best value proposition?
+Which unit stacks or floor levels at Chantilly Rise typically offer the best value and desirability balance?